teofum/slang/README.md

 ## Language specification

 A _program_ in S Language ("slang") is a finite series of instructions.
+The language is a simple state machine, where the state encompasses the value of all variables and the program counter.

 ### Variables